drsanches/photobooth/readme.md

 - UserAuth.googleAuth = UUID_googleAuth
 - UserProfile.enable = false
 - UserProfile.username = UUID_username
+- Remove EmailInfo

 ### Other operations
 - The user is taken from UserProfile, with `isEnabled` check

-### List of friends or friend requests
+### Get list of friends or friend requests
 - All users are sent, even removed ones

 ### Friend request
-- send to friend - does nothing
+- Send to friend - does nothing
-- delete for not friend - does nothing
+- Delete for not friend - does nothing
-- delete for a friend - removes both requests
+- Delete for a friend - removes both requests

 ### Send a photo
-- only to enabled friends
+- Only to enabled friends

 ### Get photo by id
-- without permissions and deletion check?
+- Without permissions and deletion check?

 ## Database structure
 <img src="doc/db_schema.png" alt="Database structure" width="600"/>